Tripura: Media and communication

 Doordarshan (DD) has a television station in Agartala.
-Other full-time based channels are Headlines Tripura, News Vanguard, PB 24, Prime Television Network, Chini Khorang, Swrangchati News and many more.

 As of 2014, 56 daily and weekly newspapers are published in Tripura.
 Most of the newspapers are published in Bengali, except for one Kokborok daily (Hachukni Kok), one Manipuri weekly (Marup), two English dailies and three bilingual weeklies.
 Notable dailies include Ajkal Tripura, Daily Desher Katha, Dainik Sambad and Syandan Patrika.
 In a study by Indian Institute of Mass Communication in 2009, 93% of the sampled in Tripura rated television as very effective for information and mass education.
 In the study, 67% of the sampled listened to radio and 80–90% read newspaper.
 Most of the major Indian telecommunication companies are present in the state, such as Airtel, Vi, Jio and BSNL.
 Mobile connections outnumber landline connections by a wide margin.
 As of 2011, the state-controlled BSNL has 57,897 landline subscribers and GSM mobile service connections.
 There are 84 telephone exchanges (for landlines) and 716 post offices in the state, as of 2011.